 Watch Will demonstrate several ways to import data from, and connect to, Excel workbooks.
-Then follow the step-by-step instructions below the video to try it out yourself.
+Then follow the step-by-step instructions below the video to try it out yourself using the Financial sample.

 Upload your workbook to your OneDrive for Business.